Dante-Broggi/swift-evolution/0000-template.md

 ///
 /// While seemingly simple, this capability gives you access to a large number
 /// of operations that you can perform on any iterable.
 As an example, to
-/// check whether an Iterable includes a particular value, you can test each
+/// check whether an iterable includes a particular value, you can test each
 /// value sequentially until you've found a match or reached the end of the
 /// `Iterable`'s iterator.
 This example checks to see whether a particular insect is in an
 /// array.